zfett/attkzach.gay/_pages/about.md

 My inspiration for design is rooted in minimalism and abstract forms.
 I love bold, yet limited color palettes and experimenting with form and composition.
 However, I've never been one to stay in a box, so my design tastes evolve over time based on what is tickling my fancy in that moment.

 #### Now
 Right now, I'm working at a full-time remote data entry job and have been doing so since November of 2021, which leaves me with little time to pursue projects and client work.
-My work picks up from the end of December to around April, so it'll be a bit before I'll have more time.